GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 The Godot community is rich and international.
 Users come from all around the world.
 Some of them are young, and many aren't native English speakers.
 That's why we must all write using a clear and a common language.
 For the class reference, the goal is to make it easy to read for everyone and precise.

+A technical writer's job is to pack as much information as possible into the smallest and clearest sentences possible.
+These guidelines will help you work towards that goal.

 Always try to:

 1. Use the direct voice
 1. Use precise action verbs
 1. Avoid verbs that end in -ing
+1. Remove unnecessary adverbs and adjectives.
+1. Ban these 8 words
 1. Use explicit references
 1. Abuse 's to show posession
-1. Remove unnecessary adverbs and adjectives.
 1. Mention what methods return if it's useful
+1. Use "if true" to describe booleans

 ## Writing guidelines
 ### Use the direct voice